PromptECO/clarity-sequence/README.md

 Returns a sequence in the inclusive range of the arguments.

-The canonical version generates a list of integers:
+The canonical variation generates a list of integers:

 ```clarity
 (range (first-item int) (last-item int))